AnakamaTH/anakamath/README.md

+# Greetings, I am Anakama.
-I am Anakama, I make, batch scripts, speedruns and mods.
+I make, batch scripts, speedruns and mods.

 I mainly use Github for my coding projects and websites which are mostly private.